 In the U.S. there are 39 million headache sufferers but only 500 specialists.
 It has been estimated that over half of the migraine sufferers are never diagnosed because the majority of migraine sufferers never seek medical help.
 Migraine research is very poorly funded despite its economic impact on society and its importance in human health.

-How light and migraine are connected
+How light, migraine and eye pain are connected

 Migraineurs have a so-called hypersensitive brain which is also common in photophobia (i.e. light sensitivity) (S) (S) As much as 30-80 % of migraineurs report light as a trigger for headaches.
 (S) Light can trigger migraine within seconds; for example when stepping from indoor lightning into the bright sunlight.
 This happens because of the general sensitivity of the brain and the so-called defect in habituation.
 A defect in habituation means that the brain will not adapt to the bright light like the brain of a non-migraineur does.